 - This is not a good pie to make on a hot day.
 It will soften quickly if not kept chilled.

-- Place flour and butter in food processor.
+- Place 1/2 cup (60 g) flour and 1/4 cup (56 g) cold butter in a food processor.
 Pulse until crumbly like oatmeal.

-- Add pecans and pulse till all pieces are slightly smaller than oatmeal.
+- Add 1/2 cup (49 g) pecans and pulse till all pieces are slightly smaller than oatmeal.

 - Press into 7-1/2 or 8-inch pie plate.

-- In stand mixer, whip butter until light and smooth for 1-2 minutes.
-Add sugar and continue to whip for 2 minutes.
-Add chocolate and beat another minute.
-Add one egg.
-Mix for 2 minutes on medium.
-Add second egg and beat for 3-5 minutes or however long it takes to dissolve the sugar completely.
+- Use a mixer to whip 1/2 cup (113 g) salted butter until fluffy and smooth.
+Add 3/4 cup (150 g) granulated sugar and continue to whip for 2 minutes.
+Add 2 ounces (56 g) unsweetened chocolate, melted and cooled, and beat for another minute.
+Add one egg and mix for 2 minutes on medium.
+Then, add the second egg and beat for 3-5 minutes or however long it takes to dissolve the sugar completely.

-- Taste it and see if you feel any graininess on your tongue.
+- Taste the filling and see if you feel any graininess on your tongue.
 If so, keep mixing.
-Undissolved sugar will make you think you are eating a sand pie which kinda puts a damper on the whole experience.
+Undissolved sugar will make you think you are eating a sand pie which puts a damper on the whole experience.

-- Spoon filling into cooled crust and refrigerate until firm.
-Sprinkle with chopped Heath or Skor Bars.
+- Spoon the prepared filling into a cooled crust and refrigerate until firm.
+Sprinkle with 1/2 to 1 chocolate-covered toffee candy bar, chopped.
 Whipped cream wouldn’t be bad either.